 Children’s of Alabama

-- Welcome and gift distribution at crosswalks
+- Welcome and gifts distribution at crosswalks

 - IPSO collaborative physician champion presentation during Acute Care Symposium on sepsis

-- Employees wearing red and black
+- Employees wore red and black

 - Display table at grand rounds with sepsis education material

-- Unit-level activities and candy bag distribution
+- Unit-level activities and candy bag distributed

 Children's Health Children's Medical Center Dallas